soarbear/Binance_triangle_arbitrage_bot/README.md

 The developer will not be responsible for Any losses made by using or referring to the robot.

-Understand the risks involved, using or referring to the bot on your own responsibility.
+Understand the risks involved, using or referring to the robot on your own responsibility.

 On experience of severial days, triangle arbitrage bot did not make profit as the market prices